sachin-333/CodeZero/README.md

 # CodeZero
 Financial Planning for Freelancers and Gig Workers:  Build a platform specifically tailored to the needs of freelancers and gig workers, offering tools for income tracking, tax planning, and financial management in an unpredictable income environment.
+Introduction
+GigWallet, GigFinancier stands out as the answer in the fast-paced world of gig labor and freelancing, where financial stability can be difficult to come by.
+This website, which was created especially for freelancers and gig workers, provides essential features for tracking revenue, budgeting taxes, and managing finances in the face of erratic earnings.
+Maintain cash flow transparency and easily track income sources with an accessible interface.
+With tax estimation and deadline reminders, you can manage the stress of tax season.
+Allocate money with ease, meet financial targets, and integrate into a network of like-minded independent contractors.